stephkno/AnagramFinder/README.md

 # AnagramFinder
-Anagram Finder for *nix in Python simply run the program
+Anagram Finder for Python.

+Reads each word from the dictionary file, finds each permutation of each word, checks it against each word in the wordlist, and returns only matched words.